jasoncchandra/DetectingDeception/README.md

 # Detecting Deception
 A Machine Learning Quest Against Fake News.

 Growing up, I was always the family's go-to tech-savvy person, helping them navigate the digital world.
 However, one incident hit close to home and drove me to tackle the issue of fake news.
-A lot of my family's grandma and grandpa fell victim to a fabricated news that she encountered online.
+My family's grandma and grandpa fell victim to a fake news that they encountered online.
 This misinformation led to unnecessary stress and confusion for them.
 This personal experience sparked me to develop a solution that could help people like my grandparents distinguish fact from fiction.
 Through this project, I'm on a mission to use machine learning to empower individuals to make informed decisions, safeguarding them from the pitfalls of misinformation in the digital age.

 **Problem Definition**: